Solidarity Fund Grantees

 Asian Pacific Environmental Network — Collaboration with other community allies to organize and educate community members in Oakland’s Chinatown area to develop messaging to strengthen Black and Asian solidarity, develop prevention-based and community-oriented policies and programs, and support allies planning to restart Oakland’s Chinatown Ambassadors Program.

-Asian Pacific Islander Legal Outreach — Hiring of a clinic coordinator and supervising attorney to support expansion of their virtual multilingual legal clinics where families, individuals, and businesses targeted by anti-Asian hate crimes can receive no cost consultations with attorneys regarding their legal options.
+Asian Pacific Islander Legal Outreach — Ongoing multilingual clinics to support AAPI individuals and businesses targeted by anti-Asian hate crimes where they can receive no cost consultations with attorneys regarding their legal options.

-AYPAL — Youth community-led efforts to respond to incidents in Oakland Chinatown by strengthening solidarity, particularly between Black and Asian communities using arts activism, narrative building events, and helping to develop prevention-based and community-oriented program ideas and policy solutions.
+AYPAL — Youth leadership training in community-led efforts to respond to anti-Asian incidents in Oakland Chinatown by strengthening solidarity, particularly between Black and Asian communities, and advancing social justice solutions and narrative.

 Chinatown YMCA — Hiring of a facilitator to lead trauma informed/healing sessions for staff members in the API Health Parity Coalition, a coalition of thirty AAPI health-related organizations located in San Francisco, to address their own mental health issues, discuss cultural barriers on staying silent, learn tools on speaking up; to be used as a model when advising AAPI clients to find their own voice in helping them heal.